 Every year people email me looking for suggestions for travel-related holiday gifts.
 So this year I’m writing a post before I get those emails!
 I don’t do many product-related posts – I think the only posts that fit into that category would be:

 If I talk about anything on my website or social media, it’s because we actually use it and (99% of the time) travel with it.
 And I’m still not an Amazon Affiliate.
 If I link to Amazon below, it’s because that’s where we actually purchase most things.
-Make sure you sign up for Amazon’s Smile program, so that a percentage of your purchases goes to a charity or non-profit of your choice.
-Everything we buy benefits my kids’ school.

 So what should you get for the traveler in your life?